 Directly after arriving we organized a driver to Granada.
 We spent more money than necessary, but we have just been extremely exhausted from the flights so wanted to sit down and relax.
 Excited and equally tired.
 Our first stop, Granada.

-Despite its beauty, we have to say, Granada was the only place on our travel we did not feel comfortable.
+Despite its beauty, we have to say, Granada was the only place on our travel we did not feel comfortable while backpacking in Nicaragua.
 While strolling through markets people looked to us in a way we have never experienced before.
 The waiters have been unfriendly and some other occasions did not help towards improving our perception of Granada.
 Due to that reason, we decided to leave earlier than planned.
 People we’ve met or talked to in our onwards journey loved Granada and did not experience anything like us.
 So, I bet you’ll be luckier than we have been.

 Things to do Granada: Decide for a volcano to climb and visit Isla Ometepe for a night.
 We heard great stories of the little island in mid of the lake but unfortunately missed it.